dbgutalca/pathforge/README.md

 ### 2. Install MillenniumDB

-**Note**: The original MillenniumDB repository has been updated and is no longer recommended.
+**Note**: The original MillenniumDB repository has been updated and is no longer recommended due to conflicts with PathForge and the new MillenniumDB version.
 Instead, use the database version that comes with PathForge.

 **To extract the MillenniumDB version**:
 ```bash